 Special Course in Information Technology

-This course provides an introduction to deep learning.
+This course provides an elementary hands-on introduction to deep learning.
 Students taking this course will learn the theories, models, algorithms, implementation and recent progress of deep learning, and obtain empirical experience on training deep neural networks.
-The course starts with machine learning basics and some classical deep models (including convolutional neural network, and auto-encoder), followed by optimization techniques for training deep neural networks, implementation of large scale deep learning, multitask deep learning, transferred deep learning, recurrent neural networks, applications of deep learning to typical computer vision problems, and understanding why deep learning works.
-After this course, students will learn to implement, train and debug their own neural networks and gain a understanding of cutting-edge research in computer vision.
+Topics covered will include linear classifiers, multilayer neural networks, backpropagation, and stochastic gradient descent, convolutional neural networks, recurrent neural networks, and generative adversarial networks.
+Applications of deep learning to typical computer vision problems such as object detection and segmentation will also be included.
+Coursework will consist of programming assignments in TensorFlow.
+After this course, students will learn to implement, train and debug their own neural networks.

 Dr. Li Liu (Li.Liu@oulu.fi)